MicahElliott/dircolors/README.md

 ```shell
 LS_COLORS='no=00:fi=00:di=01;34:ln=01;36:pi=40;33:so=01;35:do=01;35:bd=40;33;01:cd=40;33;01:or=40;31;01:ex=01;32:*.tar=01;31:*.tgz=01;31:*.arj=01;31:*.taz=01;31:*.lzh=01;31:*.zip=01;31:*.z=01;31:*.Z=01;31:*.gz=01;31:*.bz2=01;31:*.deb=01;31:*.rpm=01;31:*.jar=01;31:*.jpg=01;35:*.png=01;35:*.gif=01;35:*.bmp=01;35:*.ppm=01;35:*.tga=01;35:*.xbm=01;35:*.xpm=01;35:...'
 ```

+The default colors in your system likely come from `/etc/DIR_COLORS`, which looks a lot like this project's `dir_colors` file — not a coincidence!

 The color codes used to specify colors and effects are quirky/arcane.
 Resources for understanding these ANSI color codes: